svenssonjoel/lispBM/doc/ttfref.md

 ### ttf-prepare

-`ttf-prepare` intializes font and prerenders glyphs.
+`ttf-prepare` initializes font and prerenders glyphs.
 The result of `ttf-prepare` is a binary blob conaining all the information needed to print text using the prepared glyphs The form of a `ttf-prepare` expression is: `(ttf-prepare font-data scale img-format utf8-str)`.

    - font-data : A ttf font file loaded or imported
    - scale : Floating point value specifying text size scaling.